mjgila1c/helpfulLinksforCoders/README.md

 ## License
-Helpful Links for Coders is &copy 2018 per MIT licencse but is open source and I'm happy to have people contribute
+Helpful Links for Coders is :copyright:2018 per MIT license but is open source and I'm happy to have people contribute

 ## Contributing

-I look forward to future pull requests from everyone.
+I look forward to future pull requests from everyone. :smiley:

 Here are some ways you can contribute: